oodesign/mesh-gradients/README.md

 # Mesh gradients

-Create awesome mesh gradients right inside of Sketch.
+Create awesome mesh gradients right inside of Sketch!

 Please find all the details on <a href="https://www.meshgradients.com">meshgradients.com</a>.

-Mesh gradients is available for purchase on <a href="https://gum.co/meshgradients">Gumroad</a>.

 <br/><br/>

-## Mesh gradients right inside of Sketch
+## Creating mesh gradients has never been this easy

 Set your mesh, pick some colors, and start creating some curvy gradients in a breeze!